Last Updated: May 29, 2022

 The age group that adjusted most quickly to mobile wallets was generation Z, as almost half of all people in the age group used mobile wallets to make payments.
 In contrast, only 28% of the Gen X age group (aged 40 – 54) reported making payments through mobile wallets.
 Most online retailers in the UK offer the option to make payments through digital wallets.

-The number of mobile payment users in the UK was forecasted to be 8.3 million in 2019, up from 6.1 million in 2017
+The number of mobile payment users in the UK is forecasted to increase by four million between 2020 and 2025

 The number of people making payments through their smartphones is expected to rise quickly with growing consumer awareness.
 The rate of adoption of mobile payment methods is quite high thanks to the added convenience of using mobile payment methods and the growing importance of e-commerce.

-Since Google Chrome was the most popular browser with a market share of 49.2%, it may also be safe to say that the highest amount of online shopping was also done through Google Chrome.
-The second-most popular browser in the UK was Safari, with a market share of 33.6%.
+Since Google Chrome was the most popular browser with a market share of 48.97% in 2021, it may also be safe to say that the highest amount of online shopping was also done through Google Chrome.
+The second-most popular browser in the UK was Safari, with a market share of 33.72%.

 Amazon is the largest online retailer in the UK.